Thousands gather to rally with Bernie Sanders in Houston

 This is Sanders' first visit to Houston since April 2019.

-He held rallies in El Paso and San Antonio earlier this weekend and will be in Austin later today.
+At the Nevada Democratic Primary caucus on Saturday, Sanders won 46% of the vote.
+He also held rallies in El Paso and San Antonio and will be in Austin late Sunday afternoon.

-The democratic candidate will speak at UH's Fertitta Center at 1 p.m.
-He hopes to win the Texas Democratic primary on March 3.

 Lines are forming for the Bernie Sanders rally at the University of Houston.
 People in line tell me they think candidates have made Houston a priority on their campaign trail because the city is so diverse. https://t.co/wqCUbKOh57 pic.twitter.com/HxTN6hE1kR— Mycah Hatfield (@MycahABC13) February 23, 2020